Sources of Corporate Finance: Secretarial Practice 12th Standard HSC Maharashtra State Board 2022

-- Topham defines: “A debenture is a document given by a company as evidence of debt to the holder, usually arising out of loan, and most commonly secured by charge.”
+- Topham defines: “A debenture is a document given by a company as evidence of debt to the holder, usually arising out of the loan, and most commonly secured by the charge.”

 - A debenture is an instrument issued in the form of a debenture certificate, under the common seal of the company.

 Features of Debenture